InspiryThemes/realhomes-docs/docs/dashboard-agencies.md

 - **Default Status for Updated Agency** ( Customize default status for updated agencies )
 - **Redirect to Selected Page After Submission** ( Select the page for successful submission redirection )
 - **Email Address to Received Submission Notices** ( Receive notifications at specified email for new agencies submissions )

+---

+### **Managing Agents' Properties as an Agency**

+As of version **4.5.4**, users with the **Agency** role can log into the frontend dashboard and seamlessly manage properties submitted by their associated agents.
+This dedicated dashboard section allows agency administrators to oversee, edit, and publish their team's real estate listings directly from the frontend interface.